According to Max Brooks, Mel Brook’s son, the panic surrounding the COVID-19 pandemic was 100% avoidable. Panic Can Be Avoided!

 Reassure yourself that the people who appear talented and gliding through life didn’t get to that state on autopilot.

 Intentionally come off autopilot.
 Become aware of what is pushing your buttons.
-When you are inattentive, panic will unknowingly creep in from a different, less obvious source, society, and mass culture.
+When you are inattentive, panic will unknowingly creep in from following society, and mass culture.

-Condition yourself for life because life is a series of challenges or mini-crises.
-When the big one comes, you’re ready for action, not panic.
+Condition yourself for anything because anything can happen…..
+Life is a series of challenges or mini-crises.
+When the big one comes, you’ll be ready for action, not panic.

 Invest.
 Prepare yourself by investing in yourself every day.